What is a discretionary trust?

 Unlike many other trusts, wealth left or accumulated in a fully discretionary trust does not affect the beneficiary's eligibility for means-tested benefits or entitlements.

-Julie Schwarz, director of Mencap Trust Company, talks about the benefits of using a discretionary trust service and the way that they work in this video.
+In this video, Julie Schwarz, recently retired as director of Mencap Trust Company, talks about the benefits of using a discretionary trust service and the Mencap Trust service.

 Frequently asked questions